nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 - `MBW`: Maximum Bandwidth in bits per second supported by the source.
 Destination should not transmit data at a rate higher than this.
           A host may refuse a connection based on this value;
 - `ATM`: Acknowledged Time used to calculate `RTT`;
 - `RW`: Receive window at the source.
-Maximum number of user data bytes that can be in flight for this peer;
+Maximum number of user data bytes that can be in-flight for this peer;
 - `ASSN`: Acknowledged session number used to match the connection request and establish the session pair;
 - `DSN`: Destination session number to reset;
 - `CRC32C`: Computed CRC32-C (castangnoli) - uses the iSCSI polynomial as in [RFC 3720](https://tools.ietf.org/html/rfc3720#section-12.1).
 The polynomial was